gargshubhangi/IRDA-selenium-Project/README.md

 Under IRDA folder, PANcheckupdate1 is the updated version of code where user is inputting their pan number in html and on clicking on validate, irda site will get openend in iframe with pan number as auto filled.
 After entering captcha and submit, returning agent details again in html.

+page.htm is the webpage on which we are working.